 The four-year Bilingual Bachelor of Commerce degree is a collaborative effort between Faculté Saint-Jean and the Faculty of Business.
-This is a program be considered for the BCom program for applicants holding an approved
+This is a program unique in Canada for offering students the opportunity to obtain a fully bilingual Business degree in Canada's two official languages.
+Students will complete half of their course work at Faculté Saint-Jean and half of their coursework in the Faculty of Business.
+The objectives of the program are: